-Near the Valley of flowers, there is the Sardar Sarovar Dam, a complete engineering marvel which is considered one of the largest concrete gravity dams.
+Near the Valley of Flowers, there is the Sardar Sarovar Dam, a complete engineering marvel which is considered one of the largest concrete gravity dams.
 The dam is 1.2 KM long and 163 meters high from the deepest foundation level.
-The viewpoint gives you an amazing view of the dam and the landscape around.
-There are lots of fruits & snacks vendors prior to entry to the viewpoint for the tourists.
+The viewpoint gives you an amazing view of the dam and the landscape around it.
+There are lots of fruit & snack vendors prior to entry to the viewpoint for the tourists.
 So, even if you feel hungry no need to worry, you will find some interesting refreshments to savor.

 Where to Stay?

 Narmada Tent City